 Why do you need to raise wages for all?

-Due to a peculiar California Labor Code that excludes tips as income (even-though we pay payroll taxes on those tips) and a (we think) horrendous court ruling in the 9th Circuit Court of Appeals that excludes kitchen employees from sharing in those tips, there is a very large and growing income gap between tipped and non tipped employees as large as 300%.
+Due to a peculiar California Labor Code that excludes tips as income (even-though we pay payroll taxes on those tips), there is a very large and growing income gap between tipped and non tipped employees as large as 300%.
 And since tipped employees are the only minimum wage employees restaurants typically have, they have been the primary beneficiaries of those increases.
 This is an unfortunate and unintended consequence but one we cannot continue to ignore.
 With a surcharge, we” be able to not only comply with minimum wage ordinances but ALSO raise the pay for those wonderful people in the kitchen whom are already above the minimum.

 I'm just a diner, why should I care?